openshift-pipelines/pipelines-as-code/docs/install.md

 You should now create a Pipelines-as-Code GitHub App which acts as the integration point with OpenShift Pipelines and brings the Git workflow into Tekton pipelines.
-You need the webhook of the GitHub App pointing to your Pipelines-as-Code EventListener route endpoint which would then trigger pipelines on GitHub events.
+You need the webhook of the GitHub App pointing to your Pipelines-as-Code Controller route/ingress endpoint which would then trigger pipelines on GitHub events.

 * Go to <https://github.com/settings/apps> (or *Settings > Developer settings > GitHub Apps*) and click on **New GitHub